✅ Updated April 2021

 Caveats and Exceptions

-- Check if you are you required to obtain a Certificate of Inspection for emissions testing: It depends on which county you reside in, and the age and type of your vehicle.
+- Check if you are required to obtain a Certificate of Inspection for emissions testing: It depends on which county you reside in, and the age and type of your vehicle.
 Find out here.

 - Did you purchase the vehicle from a dealership?
 Then the dealer will submit the vehicle’s title and registration applications for you.
 You will incur titling and registration fees from the dealer directly.